 As for keyboards, I am using an old Apple keyboard and mouse on the 2012 MacBook Pro while the 2018 MacBook Pro uses the Magic Keyboard and Trackpad.
 The 2018 MacBook Pro is my primary machine, which I bought back in 2018 from money I saved up.
 It’s a fast laptop, although it’s very polarizing due to only having 4 Thunderbolt ports and the infamous Butterfly Keyboard.
 I don’t mind it, but I don’t really use the internal keyboard that much.
 I also tend to buy laptops with Japanese layout keyboards because I can.
 Also, the Kana and Romaji switch keys are useful when I want to type Japanese.
 Sadly, it’s no longer the fastest computer I own since the M1 Mac mini beats it.
 More on that later.

 Lastly, the OWC Dock was replaced with a Caldigit Thunderbolt 3 Plus dock.
 I decided to go with this dock since it has more ports.
 Moreover, it has better power delivery to charge my 15 Inch MacBook Pro.
 Also, the ethernet is reliable unlike the OWC dock, which I must unplug and plug in the ethernet connection.
 Of course, all my devices besides my mobile devices are connected through ethernet.
-Additionally, I use Bose Companion 20 speakers and Bowers and Wilkins P5 Series 2 as my headphones.
+Additionally, I use Bose Companion 20 speakers (used as auxiliary speakers, not for music) and Bowers and Wilkins P5 Series 2 as my headphones.

 When I bought a new house after selling my old one in Pennsylvania, I wanted a dedicated home office.
 After a year of working at my new job, I can telework.
 I decided to have my home office on the first-floor bedroom since the room is a perfect size for one.
 Of course, I didn’t set everything up until the lockdowns started back in March.
 I spent the whole weekend that time setting up the desk, monitors and unpacking everything and putting stuff back on my bookshelf.